GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 ## Extra properties

-There are properties that correspont to certain [command line arguments](/docs/usage/cli/arguments) for GetVersion task.
+There are properties that correspond to certain [command line arguments](/docs/usage/cli/arguments) for GetVersion task.
 In particular, setting `GitVersion_NoFetchEnabled` to `true` disables `git fetch` during version calculation, setting `GitVersion_NoNormalizeEnabled` to `true` disables